sapegin/washingcode-book/manuscript/100_Code_style.md

 <!-- expect(getWordRange(/taco/)).toBe(11) -->

-I> Art and design has [negative space](https://en.wikipedia.org/wiki/Negative_space), which is space between the subjects of an image (known as positive space).
-For an artwork, negative space is equally important as the subject itself.
-On many artworks, there’s a lot more negative space then the positive space.
-Code also has negative space, which helps us to quickly identify particular elements of the code.
-This includes the usage of whitespace, indentation, braces, and so on.
+I> Art and design have the concept of [negative space](https://en.wikipedia.org/wiki/Negative_space), which is space between the subjects of an image (known as positive space).
+In an artwork, negative space is as important as the subject itself.
+In many artworks, there’s a lot more negative space than positive space.
+Code also has negative space, which helps us quickly identify particular elements, such as functions, conditions, or loops.
+This includes the use of whitespace, indentation, and braces.

-_Parenthesis_ highlight individual _phrases_, and improve readability on the smallest level, for example in conditions:
+_Parentheses_ highlight individual _phrases_, and improve readability on the smallest level, for example, in conditions:

 <!--
 let isString = () => true, shouldBeFile = () => true, shouldBeDirectory = () => true